nxltm/rotv/README.md

 ![Rise of the Void Banner](https://raw.githubusercontent.com/nxltm/rotv/main/ROTV%20Banner.png)

-**Rise of the Void** is a four-part far-future fantasy adventure novel.
+**Rise of the Void** is a young adult science-fantasy adventure saga.
 Leaving their old past behind, a close-knit group of five powerful heroes from across the stars band together to fight off an endless, ancient evil force that once brought the universe to ruin.

-> This banner features Zaia drawn by [Astrodart](https://twitter.com/astrodid) on Twitter!
+> This banner features Zaia drawn by [Astrodart](https://twitter.com/astrodid)!

 ---

 ## About

 Hello there.

-My (nick)name is Frime.
-And I'm a self-taught web developer and IT student who _also_ likes to write.
-And welcome to the **Helion** universe, my far-future fantasy saga set in dozens of strange new worlds.
+My name is Noel, also known as Frime online.
+And I'm a self taught web developer and IT graduate, writing, coding, and drawing during my free time.

-I started writing this story since June 2019, and kept it up all the way past the pandemic, graduation and even the army.
-This has evolved into an actual life goal, which si to one day publish this as an online series, both online and in print, and eventually, a webcomic.

-Since the beginning of this year, I've made new online friends who were keen and open to help me out, be it entertaining strange questions even at ungodly hours of the night, or just correcting me if I can't express something right.

-Corbin's story, Rise of the Void, is the main storyline and what I will be focusing on from here on out.
-There have been many story ideas I've developed since childhood, even before I made this universe.

-I want to inject every bit of vivid memories from the grand adventures I experienced since childhood into this personal world.
-I drew a lot of inspiration from novels like Foundation and Dune, video games like Warframe, Destiny and League of Legends, and franchises like Doom, Final Fantasy and the Marvel cinematic universe.

-This repository serves as a place to keep all my draft manuscripts about my universe, all written in Markdown.
-I mostly edit from my phone with either IA Writer and JotterPad, and [Visual Studio Code](https://code.visualstudio.com) on my desktop.

-Only the final manuscript will not be stored here.

-## Resources and Inspiration

-I've made several SoundCloud playlists relating to my personal universe which you can check out here:
+I started developing this story, Rise of the Void, since early 2019.
+At the time I was watching a YouTube course on character design, and combined with my old writing hobby I started a year prior, even though I didn't read any book yet since childhood.
+I began penning down some story ideas, and arrived about a superhero character that could manifest his dreams into reality.
+Dad proposed that we give him a story, settling on a sci-fi universe since we both liked the genre growing up.

+Dad wrote the ideas to my story while I imagined them in my head and sketched them on paper with his help.
+We expanded on the story, giving him a diverse cast of companions, usually discussing over coffee.
+That continued throughout the pandemic, with me watching game trailers, digging through Pinterest, ArtStation and more.
+Now with my family, relatives, and friends' support, this venture has turned into an an actual life goal, which is to work on my trilogy as I serve in the army.

+As I continue on ths venture of mine, I am very thankful to all the people who have supported and helped me thus far, many of whom still continue to do so to this day.
+But this project wouldn't be possible _at all_ without Dad, who helped me get out of my comfort zone, spark my creativity, and just being awesome.

+This repository serves as the source code of my manuscripts, some dated back years ago.
+For the most part, I use [Visual Studio Code](https://code.visualstudio.com) to write my novels, and also sometimes with [IA Writer](https://ia.net/writer).

 ---